rgould/u2622.ca/source/_posts/2022-03-28-anki-template-for-clozes-with-synonyms.markdown

 This is a bit more natural to type (start with "Wo wohnst du?" then add the cloze, then add the synonym).
 Anki has shortcuts for adding a cloze (⌘-C / ALT-C) and for adding superscript (⌘-SHIFT-= / ALT-SHIFT-=), making this a bit easier to type.

 But this doesn't solve the second problem.
-If we feed this to AwesomeTTS, it will generate audio for "Wo wohnstlbest du?" which is still nonsense.
+If we feed this to AwesomeTTS, it will generate audio for "Wo wohnstlebst du?" which is still nonsense.

 My solution: **Put synonyms in another field**.